Posts Tagged ‘Halloween’

 “I don’t know, do you!”
 Franklin hated newbies, and this one was ruining his Orpheus session.
 The new World of Darkness role playing supplement was right up Franklin’s alley, but the player next to him was wrecking the mood asking stupid questions like “Do you I have a flashlight?”

 Even worse was the game master was some dumb girl.
 “Cool it pal!” she said to him through her black lipstick laced lips before encouraging the newbie to be even more newbish.
-“If you want to have a flashlight, I’ll let you have one, but next time write it down on your items list.
-OK?”
+“If you want to have a flashlight I’ll let you have one, but next time write it down on your items list.”

 “Whatever.”
 Franklin thought to himself.
 He figured she probably got a cheat sheet from her man or whatever which was probably the only reason she got this gig as a gamemaster, or storyteller as they called it in World of Darkness.
 He figured this fake fan probably could see the unimpressed look on his face as she just kept running her bitch mouth.